AT-Publishing/website/_howto/2020-11-03-verify-signature.md

 Conversely - if you can prove you own the keys, for all intents and purposes that also says you own the crypto.

 **This verification is typically needed when you lose access to an exchange account where you were not KYC'd.**

+### How to Make Bitcoin Signature in Electrum

+{% amp700cloud page.image[1] %}

+1. Open the Electrum wallet.
+If you have multiple wallets, you need to go to the one which has the address you are verifying.
+2. Go to addresses and find the address you need to use.
+3. Right-click the address and choose "Sign/Verify Message"
+4. Copypaste the message to sign into its box and click "Sign".
+You will be asked for the wallet password.
+5. The signature string is in the bottom box.

+{% amp700cloud page.image[2] %}

+### How to Verify Bitcoin Signature in Electrum

+1. Open the Electrum wallet.
+If you have multiple wallets, you need to go to the one which has the address you are verifying.
+2. Go to addresses and find the address you need to use.
+3. Right-click the address and choose "Sign/Verify Message"
+4. Copypaste the message to sign into its box.
+5. Copypaste the signature into its box and click "Verify".

+## Why do we use Bitcoin signatures

 ### Message Signature as a proof